facebookarchive/caffe2/_docs/getting-started/mac.md

 |Building from source
 ----|-----
-Anaconda | Test that your terminal is ready with `conda`.
-Make sure your PATH includes Anaconda.
-Solution | `echo $PATH` and if it's not in there add `export PATH=/anaconda/bin:$PATH` to .zshrc or whatever you're using.)
 Homebrew | Test that your terminal is ready with `brew install wget`.
 Solution | Run this to install Homebrew: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 OS version | Caffe2 is known to work on Sierra (others TBD after testing) git | While you can download the Caffe2 source code and submodules directly from GitHub as a zip, using git makes it much easier.
 Solution | `brew install git`
-protobuf | You may experience an error related to protobuf during the make step.
-Solution | Make sure you've installed protobuf in **both** of these two ways: `brew install protobuf && sudo pip install protobuf` OR `brew install protobuf && conda install -y --channel https://conda.anaconda.org/conda-forge protobuf=3.2.0` xcode | You may need to install [Xcode](https://developer.apple.com/xcode/) or at a minimum xcode command line tools.
+xcode | You may need to install [Xcode](https://developer.apple.com/xcode/) or at a minimum xcode command line tools.
 Solution | You can install it via terminal using `xcode-select --install` NNPACK | You may experience errors related to confu or PeachPy when running `make install`.